-Cash and Cash Equivalents, Trade Receivables, Due from Related Parties, Construction Bond, Trade and Other Payables (Except Statutory Payable), Due to Related Parties and Notes Payable.
-The carrying amounts of these financial instruments approximate their fair values due to the relatively short-term maturity of these financial instruments.
+Cash and Cash Equivalents, Trade Receivables, Due from Related Parties, Construction Bond, Trade and Other Payables (Excluding Statutory Payable) and Notes Payable.
+The carrying amounts of these financial instruments approximate their fair values due to the relatively short-term maturity and on demand nature of these financial instruments.